gjacopo/singularity/README.md

-# multifractal - Multifractal experiments
+# multifractal
-Tools for multifractal analysis of 1D (time-series) and 2D (images) signals
+_Tools for multifractal analysis an multifractal experiments on 1D (time-series) and 2D (images) signals_

 In the following, we describe the code source files that will enable you to reproduce the experiments of the article